Where is Krabi?

 And even at this time, you still get long intervals of sunshine between the heavy showers.
 During this wettest part of the summer you will still have access to the top activities that Krabi has to offer in order to discover its outstanding landscape.

-Krabi Province highlights mother nature’s amazing treasures such as white sandy beaches surrounded by luxuriant vegetation, limestone cliffs and palm trees for as far as the eye can see.
+Krabi Province highlights mother nature’s amazing treasures such as white sandy beaches surrounded by lush vegetation, limestone cliffs and palm trees for as far as the eye can see.
 The province includes over 130 tropical islands well-known to adventurers who want to discover Krabi’s real wildlife and stunning beauty thanks to its virgin islands and abundance of caves.

 The area is being developed with a wide range of places to stay from small bungalows to five star prestigious resorts.
 Most accommodations are located around the beach areas of Ao Nang, Railay and Phra Nang with some small local hotels in the provincial capital, Krabi town.